 It’s not that I am a Scrooge.
 I actually love people who get all into the holidays.
 I think Elf on the Shelf is downright genius, Christmas cookies are delicious, upstairs trees are beautiful and I still love ABC Family’s Christmas special lineup (Holiday in Handcuffs anyone?).
 Love Actually is just as good as the first time I saw it and I listen to Christmas music voluntarily all year-long.
 It is not unusual to have a FaceTime session with my sister belting out Garth Brook’s version of “Go Tell it on the Mountain.”
 My apologies to her husband.

-But inevitably the magic melted and reality kicked in.
+But the magic melted and reality kicked in.
 It started to feel like more effort than it was worth.
-It meant decorating that tree by myself, a tree only I would enjoy, and if I got bored, I had a half decorated tree.
-It meant baking my own cookies (never gonna to happen) and driving three hours home in attempt to find that holiday magic I had lost.
+More losses than gains.
+It meant decorating that tree by myself, a tree only I would enjoy.
+And if I got bored?
+I had a half decorated tree.
+It meant baking my own cookies (never gonna happen)** and driving three hours home in attempt to find that holiday magic I had lost.
 I didn’t find it there either.
 Christmas didn’t lose its magic because I was living alone.
-Through my newly acquired adult vision, I saw the dark side of this time of year: the nastiness, greediness, pointlessness, and a general over-doing-it-ness.
+With my newly acquired adult vision, I saw the dark side of this time of year: the nastiness, greediness, pointlessness, and a general over-doing-it-ness.
 I started to get why Dad wanted to abolish presents.
-Christmas started to mean wasting money on stupid crap nobody really needed.
+Christmas became wasting money on stupid crap nobody really needed.
 And traffic jams and crowds and people who care about nothing but finding everything on their list, plowing over anyone in their way.
-It started to mean little kids who already have a lot, getting more, and little kids who have little, getting nothing.
+It became little kids who already have a lot, getting more, and little kids who have little, getting nothing.

-And I know that this isn’t even what Christmas is all about.
+I know this isn’t only what Christmas is about.
 But it kind of ruined it for me.
 Reality invaded my imagination, attacked the magic.
-I’m happy that I even experienced the magic at all.
+I’m happy I even experienced the magic at all.
 Some kids never get that opportunity.

-For the record, I believe The Children do have a special knack for bringing a little spark back to December.
-That’s one plus to having kids; they breathe the magic back into these deflated holidays.
+For the record, I believe The Children do have a special little knack for bringing spark back to December.
+That’s one plus to having kids; they breathe the magic right back into these long deflated holidays.

-Perhaps I will eventually find some way to make Christmas meaningful again, one that doesn’t involve procreation, but until then, I am perfectly fine avoiding holiday cheer each year.
-The end of 2013 will take me to Patagonia where I will spend the holidays with a couple of gauchos and my friend Michelle.
+Maybe one day I’ll find Christmas meaningful again without procreation, but until then, I am perfectly fine avoiding holiday cheer each year.
+The end of 2013 takes me to Patagonia, where I’ll spend the holidays with my friend Michelle, and maybe a couple of gauchos.